amlanuet/bootPi/README.md

 Verify the IP address of the Raspberry Pi.
 Check the battery levels.
 Ensure the Python scripts are running without errors.

-Acknowledgements
+## Acknowledgements
-Special thanks to the Raspberry Pi community and all contributors to open-source projects.
+Special thanks to the Raspberry Pi community and all open-source projects I drew inspiration from.